nonnenmacher/fof/docs/manual/en-US/chapters/xmlforms/form.md

 This will display a select input of generic options.

+**IMPORTANT** The following attributes apply to all field types that present a drop-down list; they all descend from this field type.

 You can set the following attributes:

 * **class** CSS class (default '')